 I had to develop the mind set of, “I can help myself!
 I can help myself!
 I will help myself,” and that’s exactly what I did, even with all of the ridicule and isolation I had been facing from everyone.
 I spent 3 years putting puzzle pieces together, keeping track of symptoms, when the symptoms occurred, what triggered which symptoms, and kept cross referencing each.
 To get a diagnosis I had to find a doctor that would listen to me, run test after test, and do everything that I could to get to the bottom of my ongoing medical issues.
 This required research and more research on autoimmune diseases and a great deal of arguing with doctor after doctor demanding hundreds of tests.

-When you walk into several different doctors offices and the first things they want to do is give you an antidepressant or run an HIV test because of your what’s written in your medical records and your complaints, you end up horrified and literally traumatized.
+When you walk into several different doctors offices and the first things they want to do is give you an antidepressant or laugh in your face because of your what’s written in your medical records and your complaints, you end up horrified and literally traumatized.
 Traumatized to the point of causing other disorders like Post Traumatic Stress Disorder (PTSD).
-The cause of this disorder in me was not only caused by medical specialists repeatedly accusing me of having full blown AIDS and always thinking that I had some deadly disease, but also the continuous horrifying and painful symptoms that I was dealing with on a day to day basis.
-Along with the “I’m dying and don’t know why!” thoughts racing through my head.
+The cause of this disorder in me was not only caused by medical specialists repeatedly making horrible accusation, ignoring me, treating me like I was crazy, and always thinking that I had some deadly disease, but also the continuous horrifying and painful symptoms that I was dealing with on a day to day basis.
+And, of course, the “I’m dying and don’t know why!” thoughts racing through my head, which was actually the truth.
 My own family and friends even began to doubt me because of the ongoing lack of medical evidence.
 The saddest and most heartbreaking experience of my life that rendered me completely hopeless on some occasions.

-Finding out that NO, I DO NOT HAVE HIV OR AIDS after repeated testing was a tremendous relief but still no answers or medical evidence as to what was wrong with me.
+Finding out that NO, I DO NOT have depression problems, a mental disorder, or some other horrifying deadly disease after repeated testing was a tremendous relief but still no answers or medical evidence as to what was wrong with me.
 I was desperate and scared to death, talking to anyone I could find that may have some answers or knew someone with similar medical problems.
 Doctors, friends, family, everyone was doubting my mental stability and tired of my constant desperation and burden.
-These were things I was completely aware of and felt a tremendous amount of guilt leading into severe depression.
+These were all things I was completely aware of and felt a tremendous amount of guilt, hopelessness, and humiliation from.
 Still barely maintaining the “ I can help myslef!” attitude, I talked, doctor shopped, and researched to no end and then, FINALLY... continued in Part 2.

 List of Doctors and Clinics that are aware of, test, and diagnose Autoimmune Progesterone Dermatitis / Autoimmune Progesterone Anaphylaxis: